Daniel 9:24-27 Commentary: Daniel 9 Miraculously Fulfilled!

 The burning of Jerusalem and its Temple in A.D.
 70

 The abomination that causes desolation mentioned in Daniel 9:27 is the Roman Army with its idols of Zeus, Caesar and Rome.
 See How the Greek (2nd Century B.C.) and Roman Armies (1st Century A.D.) with Their Idols of Zeus Literally fulfill all Bible Prophecies Concerning the Abomination that Causes Desolation.
 Approximately thirty-three years after Jesus’ death, Israel revolted against Rome.
 Three and a half years later, the Roman General Titus attacked Jerusalem.
 After the Romans had conquered much of the city many of the remaining Jewish rebels fled to the Temple.
 Upon setting the holy place on fire, the Roman army went into a frenzy slaughtering the Jewish refugees therein.
-With the Temple in flames, Josephus says that the Roman army then “brought their ensigns to the temple and set them over against its eastern gate; and there did they offer sacrifices to them, and there did they make Titus imperator with the greatest acclamations of joy.”21 Daniel 9:27 reads, “And on a wing of the temple he will set up an abomination that causes desolation[.]”
+With the Temple in flames, Josephus says that the Roman army then “brought their ensigns to the temple and set them over against its eastern gate; and there did they offer sacrifices to them, and there did they make Titus imperator with the greatest acclamations of joy.”22 Daniel 9:27 reads, “And on a wing of the temple he will set up an abomination that causes desolation[.]”
 The Hebrew word translated wing in Daniel 9:27 is kə·nap̄ which means “wing, extremity, edge.”
 Josephus says the Romans worshiped the ensigns on the Temple’s eastern gate which is the “wing, extremity and edge” of the Temple!
+It is interesting to note that an “idol that provokes to jealousy” was placed on another gate of the first Temple prior to its destruction as well (Ezekiel 8:3).

 imago Daniel 9:27 commentary, Preterist commentary Daniel 9 fulfilled